DimitrisDimitropoulos/nvim/README.md

 ## TODO

-[] Wait for a solution to null-ls archiving
+[] Wait for a solution to null-ls archiving, replacing format with guard-nvim and linting with nvim-lint